Statistics Calculators

 There was an error with your calculation.

-The probability of the event indicates the chance that an event will occur.
-In other words, the fraction of possible possibilities that result in the desired event.
+The probability of an event indicates the mathematical likelihood that it will occur.
+In simpler terms, it is the fraction of all possible outcomes that result in your desired event.

 Let's use an example to understand this clearly.

-There are 12 face cards in a standard deck of 52 cards.
-King, queen and jack in each suit of four.
+There are 12 face cards in a standard 52-card deck: the King, Queen, and Jack in each of the four suits.

-Assume your friend shuffled the deck and then asked you to draw a card at random from that shuffled deck.
-You think that you can win at betting.
-Therefore, you bet that if you cannot draw a face card, you will give him $1.
-Otherwise, he will give you $5.
+Assume a friend shuffles the deck and asks you to draw a single card at random.
+You believe you can beat the odds, so you make a bet: if you do not draw a face card, you pay them $1.
+If you do, they pay you $5.

-The winning probability is the chance of getting a face card out of all possible outcomes.
-There are a total of 52 cards.
-This implies that there are 52 possible outcomes in all.
-Your preferred event is receiving a face card.
-There are 12 potential outcomes for the desired event because the shuffled deck of cards has 12 face cards.
+Your probability of winning is the chance of drawing a face card out of all possible outcomes.
+Since there are 52 cards in the deck, there are 52 possible outcomes in total.
+Your desired event is drawing a face card.
+There are 12 potential outcomes for the desired event because the shuffled deck contains exactly 12 face cards.

-You describe the total number of desired occurrences in relation to the total number of outcomes.
-That is 12/52.
-The winning probability is computed in this manner.
+To calculate probability, you express the total number of desired occurrences in relation to the total number of possible outcomes.
+That gives you 12/52.
+This is exactly how the winning probability is computed.

-Odds measure how probable something is to happen that compares the number of desirable outcomes to the number of undesirable outcomes.
-In other words, odds are a way to represent the relationship between the proportion of positive outcomes to those that are unfavorable in a specific situation.
+Odds measure the likelihood of an event by comparing the number of desirable outcomes to the number of undesirable outcomes.
+In other words, odds represent the ratio between positive outcomes and unfavorable outcomes in a specific situation.

-Let's use the previous example to understand this clearly.
+Let's use the previous card game example to understand this clearly.

-In the above example, your favorable outcome is drawing a face card.
+In the example above, your favorable outcome is drawing a face card.
 As a result, there are 12 favorable outcomes.
-The number of unfavorable outcomes is calculated by subtracting the total number of favorable outcomes from the total number of outcomes.
-You have to subtract 12 from 52 because there are a total of 52 outcomes.
+The number of unfavorable outcomes is calculated by subtracting the total number of favorable outcomes from the total number of all possible outcomes.
+You must subtract 12 from 52 because there are 52 outcomes in total.

 No. of unfavorable outcomes = Total no. of outcomes - No. of favourable outcomes = 52 - 12 = 40

-You now use a ratio to express the total number of desired outcomes in relation to the total number of undesired outcomes.
-This is called odds.
+You can now use a ratio to express the total number of desired outcomes relative to the total number of undesired outcomes.
+This ratio is what we call "odds."

-Probability is calculated by dividing the number of desired outcomes by the total number of outcomes.
+Probability is calculated by dividing the number of desired outcomes by the total number of possible outcomes.

 Probability = No. of desired outcomes / Total no. of outcomes